Zequez/reddit-placebot/README.md

 Change `users.example.json` to `users.json` and add your username and password of your account and all your throwaways.

-## The target.bmp file
+## The Target Image File

-The target file must meet the following requirements:
+It can be a PNG, JPG or BMP file of any size or compression.

+To change the position of the board you want to paint the target in:

-  - Format: BMP
+- `targetStartX*: 0-999`
-  - Dimensions: 1000x1000
+- `targetStartY*: 0-999`

-  - Compression: NONE!
-Should weight about 3mb, 4 bytes per color
-  - Colors: exactly the same colors used in the board
-  - Transparency: Color `#ff00ffff` is considered transparent (a bright purple color), and will be ignored by the bots
+Transparent pixels are just transparent pixels in PNG, or #ff00ff (for legacy reasons) and will be ignored by the bot.

-You can check the colors on `colors.js`, but is easier to import `board.example.bmp` to your image editor, and use the eyedropper tool from there.
-You can use that image as a template and go from there too, covering parts that you don't use in `#ff00ffff`

-With an advanced image editor is recommended to have the board in a separate layer so you actually know what you're modifying.
+### Colors

+You can use any colors and will try to find the closest match.
+The available board colors are visible in the file /src/colors.js.
+But it's better if you use and eyedropper tool from a board image.

 ## Target Drawing